rahulbastia00/Content-Recomendor-System-ML-Project/README.md

 This app uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch movie posters.
 You will need an API key from TMDb to use this feature.

-## 📜 License

-This project is licensed under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a pull request with improvements or suggestions.

-## 📧 Contact

-For questions, please reach out to [your-email@example.com](mailto:your-email@example.com).

----

 Enjoy your personalized movie recommendations! 🍿🎉